AILIFE4798/Hoverboard-Firmware-Hack-Gen2.x-MM32/README.md

-# This repo is for split board with MM32SPIN0X MCU
+# This repo is for split hoverboard with MM32SPIN0X MCU

  Check https://github.com/RoboDurden/Hoverboard-Firmware-Hack-Gen2.x for guide and support